replit-user/jmakepp/README.md

 jmakepp build
 ---
 ```
-however this will only work if the version of jmake++ you have supports the flags key in project.json
+however this will only work if the version of jmake++ you have supports the flags key in project.json most newer versions should

 ## 🔧 Commands